CrateDB provides an easy way to perform a cluster upgrade with zero downtime.

 So for example if there are only two nodes in a cluster and a table has one

 graceful stop procedure will not succeed

 and abort as it won’t be possible to relocate the replicas.

 If a table has a range configured as number of replicas this will take into account the upper number of replicas.

-So, with two nodes and a number of replicas of ‘0-1’ will cause the
+So, with two nodes and 0-1 replicas, the

 full graceful stop to work the following has to be true: